 One highlight of the stay would be their beautiful restaurant.
 Tiered seating were designed to ensure a romantic theatrical dining experience — enjoying the food while overseeing the sea.
 The whole white and ivory colour settings give off a minimalist, contemporary simplicity atmosphere.
 The restaurant is surrounded by tall glass windows, make it a gem day and night.
 Natural sunlight shining through the glass window, lighting up your palate, making the food even more appetising.

 The Platz goes quite international on their breakfast menu.
-Fine western cuisine were served, from fresh garden salad to good selection of antipasto (not extravagantly wide in selection but good at what they got).
+Fine western cuisine was served, from fresh garden salad to a good selection of antipasti (not extravagantly wide in selection but good at what they got).
 Cheesy potato gnocchi and even Chicken Tandoori, the dining experience at their restaurant were a pleasant surprise.
 Korean style dishes like pa-jeon and haemul-jeon (green onion and seafood pancake), the holy-jeonbukjuk (abalone porridge) and even Chinese dimsum were on the breakfast buffet table as well.
-Not to mention the artisan croissant, hearty full grain muffin and the beautifully baked tarts.
+Not to mention the artisan croissant, hearty full-grain muffin and the beautifully baked tarts.
 Certainly (and perhaps, literally) a feast for the eyes and stomach!

 The KUNST Lounge/ Library Café